Skip to main content

 Distinguished Professor; Board of Governors Professor; Member of the National Academy of Sciences; Director

 His research efforts have two aspects: i) the development of novel methodologies and ii) the application of these methodologies to challenging new materials and phenomena.
-His research spans the areas of many body physics, statistical mechanics, computational physics and materials science.
+His research spans the areas

 Jed Pixley